-WINTER TERM 2019
+WINTER TERM 2021

-Registration opens November 7
+Registration opens November 4

-January 1 Recommended Early Admissions Application Deadline for International Applicants for Fall 2019 January 4 January Intensive Registration and Payment Deadline Last day to register in and pay for January Intensive courses without incurring a late fee.
+January 1 Recommended Early Admissions Application Deadline for International Applicants for Fall 2021 January 4-15 MALTS Program Courses January 5 January Intensive Registration and Payment Deadline Last day to register in and pay for January Intensive courses without incurring a late fee.
 Fees are due in full at the time of registration for any January Intensive course registrations made on or after this date.
 Click here for Refund Schedule for January Intensive courses.
-January 7-18 MALTS Program Courses, Year 1 Students January 7-11 January Intensive Courses January 8-10 New Student Orientation (for all newly admitted students) January 11 January-April Courses Registration and Payment Deadline

-Last day to register in and pay for Winter courses without incurring a late fee.
+January 5-9 January Intensive Courses January 5-7 New Student Orientation (for all newly admitted students) January 8 January-April Courses Registration and Payment Deadline Last day to register in and pay for Winter courses without incurring a late fee.
 Fees for courses registered in, on or after this date, are due in full at the time of registration.
-January 14 January-April classes begin January 25 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
-Registration Deadline for a Guided Study , Field Immersion Course , Comprehensive Exam/Paper , Integrative Exam , or Major Paper for Winter 2019 January 31 Thesis Submission Deadline for Graduating Students (for grading) Graduation Application Deadline February 1 Recommended Admissions Application Deadline for all applicants for Fall 2019 February 8 75% Tuition Refund Deadline February 18-22 Reading Week February 18 Family Day: College CLOSED February 20 Registration for Summer 2019 courses opens at noon February 22 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).
-March 25-29 Reading Week April 1-5 Comprehensive Exam Week 1 April 5 IPIAT Presentation for Graduating Students April 8-12 Comprehensive Exam Week 2 April 18 Last day of classes Last day for graduating students to settle financial accounts.
-Registration Deadline for a Thesis, IPIAT, or Integrative Project for Winter Term April 19 Good Friday: College CLOSED April 22 Easter Monday: College CLOSED April 23-25 Final Exams April 25 Extension Application Deadline for Winter Term courses
+January 11 January-April classes begin January 15 Online Financial Aid Application opens for following academic year January 22 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
+Registration Deadline for a Guided Study , Field Immersion Course , Comprehensive Exam/Paper , Integrative Exam , or Major

+Paper for Winter Term

+February 1 Thesis Submission Deadline for Graduating Students (for grading)

+Graduation Application Deadline

+February 1 Recommended Admissions Application Deadline for all applicants for Fall 2021

+February 5 75% Tuition Refund Deadline

+February 15-19 Reading Week

+February 15 Family Day: College CLOSED

+February 17 Registration for Summer 2021 courses opens at noon

+February 19 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).

+March 22-26 Reading Week

+April 1 IPIAT Presentation for Graduating Students

+April 2 Good Friday: College CLOSED

+April 5 Easter Monday: College CLOSED

+April 5-9 Comprehensive Exam Week

+April 16 Last day of classes Last day for graduating students to settle financial accounts.

+Registration Deadline for a Thesis , IPIAT , or Integrative Project for Winter Term

+April 19-21 Final Exams

+April 23 Extension Application Deadline for Winter Term courses

-April 29 IPIAT Submission for Graduating Students (all materials to be submitted) Thesis Submission Deadline for Graduating Students (bound copies to Reception) April 30 Graduating Students' Retreat May 3 Convocation
+April 26 IPIAT Submission for Graduating Students (all materials to be submitted)

+Thesis Submission Deadline for Graduating Students (bound copies to Reception)

+April 27 Graduating Students' Retreat

+May 3 Convocation

-SUMMER PROGRAMS 2019
+SUMMER PROGRAMS 2021

-Registration opens February 20
+Registration opens February 17

-May 7-9 Pastors & Leaders Conference May 10 Registration & Payment Deadline for Spring Session Registration & or payment after this date will incur a \$45 administration fee.
-Registration Deadline for a Guided Study or a Final Project for Summer Session (if permitted) May 13-June 7 Spring Session Courses May 13-24 MALTS Program Courses, Year 2 Students May 20 Victoria Day: College open for registration, classes & library; offices closed June 1 Admissions Confirmation Deadline for Fall 2019 June 21 Registration & Payment Deadline for Summer Session Registration & or payment after this date will incur a \$45 administration fee.
-June 24-Aug 9 Summer Session Courses July 1 Recommended Admissions Application Deadline for all applicants for Winter 2020 July 1 Canada Day: College open for classes & library; offices closed July 3 Registration for Fall 2019 courses opens at noon.
-July 22-August 2 MALTS Program Courses, Year 1 Students August 5 BC Day: College open for classes; library & offices closed August 16 Early Registration Deadline for Fall 2019 All Fall students are strongly advised to register in their courses by this date.
+May 7 Registration & Payment Deadline for Spring Session Registration & or payment after this date will incur a \$45 administration fee.

+Registration Deadline for a Guided Study or a Final Project for Summer Session (if permitted) May 10-June 4 Spring Session Courses May 24-June 4 MALTS Program Courses, Year 1 Students May 24 Victoria Day: College open for registration, classes & library; offices closed June 1 Admissions Confirmation Deadline for Fall 2021 June 18 Registration & Payment Deadline for Summer Session Registration & or payment after this date will incur a \$45 administration fee.
+June 21-July 30 Summer Session Courses June 21-July 2 MALTS Program Courses, Year 2 Students July 1 Recommended Admissions Application Deadline for all applicants for Winter 2022 July 1 Canada Day: College open for classes & library; offices closed July 7 Registration for Fall 2021 courses opens at noon.
+August 2 BC Day: College CLOSED August 20 Early Registration Deadline for Fall 2021 All Fall students are strongly advised to register in their courses by this date.
 Last day to register in order to be given priority in priority enrollment courses that are required for a program (e.g. seminars)